pop-os/gtk-theme/.github/ISSUE_TEMPLATE/--visual-issue.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

+**Behavior in Adwaita**
+Please include a description and screenshots of the behavior of this widget in Adwaita.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.